 About Amanda

-While earning her undergraduate degree in theater from UCLA, Amanda got a taste of working directly with playwrights on new play development.
-Her love of figuring out what makes a story tick led her to working in film and TV development and she went on to produce and co-produce films such as the Academy Award-nominated film The Big Sick and the Emmy Award-winning documentaries, The Zen Diaries of Garry Shandling and George Carlin’s American Dream for HBO.
+A two-time Emmy Award-winning film & television producer, Amanda got a taste of working directly with playwrights on new play development while earning her undergraduate degree in Theater Directing from UCLA.
+Her love of figuring out what makes a story tick led her to work in film and television development, and she went on to produce and co-produce several feature films and documentaries including the Academy Award-nominated film THE BIG SICK, and the Emmy Award-winning documentaries, The Zen Diaries of Garry Shandling and George Carlin’s American Dream for HBO.
 Curious about what it would be like to write her own stories, Amanda started scribbling in her notebook and went on to earn an MFA in Writing for Children and Young Adults from Hamline University.

 Author Amanda Glaze